 When you give speeches and presentations, do something different.
 For everyone’s sanity, please stop reading off text-heavy PowerPoint slides!
 Begin with a personal story; show catchy pictures or diagrams; play a video or a song to illustrate a point.
 By trying something out of the ordinary, you can better convey your message, be more memorable, and over time, increase chances for business success.

 Even if you don’t like public speaking, you can still find ways to creatively present yourself.
 Liven up lengthy memos or boring meeting agendas with diagrams and photographic images that convey a theme.
-When sending holiday gifts to clients and customers, skip the cheese basket!
+When sending holiday gifts to clients, customers, and employees skip the cheese basket!
 Pick gifts that reflect something personal about the recipient or you.
 Or go old school with handwritten thank you notes; in today’s email era, it always stands out to me when someone takes the time to use a pen and write a thoughtful sentiment.
 Furthermore, there are some great corporate gift ideas for employees out there so do not be afraid to do some research online for some inspiration!

 Thinking long term, develop a signature element that identifies you.
 One of mine is a simple holiday card.
 About 10 years ago, I was frustrated because law firms typically produce rather mundane holiday cards to send to clients.
 Needless to say, an unoriginal “Happy Holidays” on a navy blue card did not fit my personality.
 So I decided to create a custom photo card.
 The front cover featured one of my travel pictures from that year; inside, I left an inspirational thought.
 Clients liked it. . . even more than I could have expected.
 I have done it every year since then – even as the world has moved to digital e-cards.
 Clients (and even their assistants) have told me that it is a card they anticipate each year, and one of the few they don’t just throw away.
 A personalized travel photo card with an inspirational message drawn from my life . . . simple, but it stands out from a maze of “corporate-safe” printed and e-cards that seem impersonal.